What Countries are Best for Safari

-Tanzania can be considered the ultimate safari country.
+Tanzania is one of the best safari countries and can actually be considered the ultimate safari country.
 Here you find the classic safari of most people’s dreams, staying under canvas and traversing wide open plains teeming with animals in amazing quantities.
 Tanzania is loaded with famous destinations, like Serengeti, Ngorongoro Crater, Zanzibar and Mount Kilimanjaro.
 It also has parks that are barely known, yet would be the crowned jewel in almost any other country, like Ruaha, Katavi and Mahale National Parks.
 All of this supports the greatest wildlife quantities in all of Africa with an estimated 4 million wild animals, including the continent’s largest populations of many safari species such as lions.
 Tanzania is home to the legendary great migration of roughly 2 million wildebeest, zebra and gazelle moving through the Serengeti ecosystem.

 The majority of tourism takes place on the northern circuit, which includes the Serengeti, Ngorongoro Crater, Lake Manyara and Tarangire.
 The best locations to be in the Serengeti change throughout the year in accordance with the movement of the great migration and many of the best camps are also seasonal set ups that move like the migration.
 A special feature of a northern circuit safari is most travelers will have a private guide and vehicle that stays with them throughout their entire safari.